 Bonus Locations in Pennsylvania:

 On the 2nd Tuesday of each month from 5:30pm – 7pm, the Choo Choo Barn opens its doors to children with sensory needs.
 This is the 4th year of this amazing program for which the museum has consulted with local autism experts to make a pleasant experience for kids on the spectrum.
 Some loud noises and bright lights have been turned off during these events.
 For more information, visit their website.

 Access to Science at The Academy of Natural Sciences

 On select nights, The Academy opens its doors to families with children on the autism spectrum.
 The event is pay-what-you-wish and does not require pre-registration.
 The next event will be announced soon.
 The Academy also offers Museum Stories that helps prepare children for a visit to the museum.
 The stories are designed specifically for children with developmental disabilities.
 You can download the stories and maps on their website.

 Sensory Friendly Sunday at Franklin Institute

 On select Sundays during the year, The Franklin Institute offers a comfortable environment for children and adults with sensory needs.
 During these events, exhibits are modified, staff and volunteers are available to answer questions and quiet spaces are available.
-Here are the upcoming dates for these amazing events:
+Check the Franklin website to find out about upcoming dates.